reportportal/docs/docs/developers-guides/DevelopACustomImportPlugin.md

-# Development of a custom Import Plugin for ReportPortal
+# Develop a custom import plugin

-## Overview
 This documentation guides on creating a custom import plugin for ReportPortal, using the PF4J plugin framework.

 ## Prerequisites